 - Complete the fifth Metrocable – line M (reportedly to be completed in 2019)

 - Add the third Metroplús elongated bus line between Envigado and Itagüí

-Other expansions reportedly planned in the next few years include adding additional stations to Line A (between Industriales and Poblado stations and between Envigado and Itagüí stations).
+Other expansions reportedly planned in the next few years include adding additional stations to Line A (between the Industriales and Poblado stations and between the Envigado and Itagüí stations).
 And adding another tramline along Avenida 80 running from Aguacatala to Caribe station.